-A towering and hugely respected figure on the English football scene for more than half a century, the City assistant coach has accumulated a stellar back-story that is without equal.
+A towering and hugely respected figure on the English football scene for more than half a century, Kidd, who celebrates his 73rd birthday today, has accumulated a stellar back-story that is without equal.

 The former England striker served both the blue and red halves of Manchester with great distinction during his illustrious playing career which spanned three decades.

-But, uniquely, initially with United and more latterly with City, Kidd has also gone on to subsequently experience huge success on both sides of the Manchester divide through his renowned coaching prowess.
+But, uniquely, initially with United and latterly with City, Kidd went on to subsequently experience huge success on both sides of the Manchester divide through his renowned coaching prowess.

 A teenage prodigy with United, Collyhurst-born Kidd represented the red side of Manchester from the late 1960s through to the early 70s.